jakestiles/SpireBiomePolarity/README.md

 Gain Bag of Holding, unique relic: When you would add a non-Curse card to your deck, add it to the Bag of Holding instead.
 If the Bag has 2 cards already, take a random card from the Bag before adding the current card.

-Biome size details: Should include at least one question mark since Forever Changed is a big portion of why this Biome exists.